ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ### Hyperparameter tuning

 In the case of neural networks there is a wide range of hyperparameters that can be tuned.
-In order to fins the best neural networks, the parameters that we have chosen to tune are:
+In order to find the best neural networks, the parameters that we have chosen to tune are:
 - Number of layers
 - Activation function for all hidden layers
 - Learning rate